Two Princes

 "Two Princes" is a song by American rock group Spin Doctors.
 Epic Records serviced the song to US radio in January 1993 as the second single from the group's debut album, Pocket Full of Kryptonite (1991).
 The song was a major commercial success, peaking at number seven on the US Billboard Hot 100 and number three on the Cash Box Top 100.
 Outside of the US, it topped the charts in Iceland and Sweden and peaked within the top 10 of the charts in 13 other countries, including Australia, France, Germany, Ireland, New Zealand, and the United Kingdom.

 The song earned the band a Grammy Award nomination for Best Rock Performance by a Duo or Group.
 It was ranked No. 41 on VH1's "100 Greatest Songs of the '90s"; conversely, it was ranked No. 21 on Blender magazine's "50 Worst Songs Ever".
 Two different music videos were filmed for "Two Princes", with one of them in black-and-white.
 One of the videos was directed by Richard Murray and premiered in February 1992.

+Background

+Lead singer Chris Barron wrote "Two Princes" a few years before the Spin Doctors formed, though the band did not play it until they had been together for over a year.

+The song is known for opening with an iconic drum fill played by Aaron Comess.
+In a 2025 interview, he said: "I honestly can't remember how my drum fill intro came to be.
+It just sort of developed and stuck.
+The stars aligned in the recording of that song.
+We recorded in the Power Station's A Room in NYC — the best drum room in the world."